-Aysem’s research interests lie in EU and UK Competition Law, law and economics, IT Law, IP Law and Commercial Law.
+Aysem’s research interests lie in EU and UK Competition Law (broadly commercial law) and Information Technology Law.

 Dr Aysem Diker Vanberg is a Senior Lecturer in Law at the Department of Law, at Goldsmiths, University of London.
 She is specialised in commercial law.
 She is a recognised authority on competition law, data protection law, digital markets and online platforms.
 Her work has been cited by academic and legal practitioners in the UK and globally.